neerajsu/UnderArmourAssessment/Readme.md

 ##### What would I do if you had more time/How you would scale it in the future?

     Write test cases;)
-    Containerize with something like Docker so I don't have to manually install Redis cache.
+    Containerize redis with something like Docker so I don't have to manually install Redis cache.
+Maybe implement sharding or scaling out (master+slaves), depending on the volume/throughput requirement.
     Package the app into a Docker image
     Upload the image to a registry
     Create a container cluster like Kubernetes Engine cluster